thatguuyG/devsocial/README.md

-# This is a sample Developer social network built using the MERN stack
+# Developer social network built using the MERN stack

 A live demo coming soon [Live demo](/).